This website uses cookies to help you make the most of your visit.

 Pharmacy context

 This pharmacy is located on a busy road near Norwich.
-It provides a variety of services including New Medicine Service (NMS), flu vaccinations and dispensing of NHS prescriptions.
+It provides a variety of services including New Medicine Service (NMS), dispensing NHS prescriptions and the Pharmacy First service under patient group directions (PGDs).
 It also provides medicines in multi-compartment compliance packs to people who have difficulty remembering to take their medicines.

 Inspection summary findings